microsoft/fast/packages/web-components/fast-components/CONTRIBUTING.md

 Each component must have a **definition**.
 This file describes the components API.

-Steps to add a new definition:
-- Create a TypeScript file using spinal-case, this should be the name of your component and append it with `definition` which should be preceeded by a `.`.
-An example would be a `fast-button`, the expected name would be `fast-button.definition.ts`.
+First create a `.ts` (typescript) file using spinal-case.
+This should be the name of your component, append with `.definition`:
-- Add your export from the file to the component's `index.ts`.

-_Component Folder Structure_
 ```
 my-component/
   └─ fixtures/